What is MTA-STS and Why Do You Need It?

-A widely known internet standard that facilitates by improving the security of connections between SMTP (Simple Mail Transfer Protocol) servers is the SMTP Mail Transfer Agent-Strict Transport Security (MTA-STS).
+A widely known internet standard that facilitates improving the security of connections between SMTP (Simple Mail Transfer Protocol) servers is the SMTP Mail Transfer Agent-Strict Transport Security (MTA-STS).
 MTA-STS resolves existing problems in SMTP email security by enforcing TLS encryption in transit.

 The History and Origin of MTA-STS